top of page

 What is your cancellation policy?

 Please give me a 24-hour notice if you need to cancel a scheduled appointment.
-You will be responsible for a $100 fee if you cancel later than this time period.
-You will be asked to provide a credit card and sign an authorization to bill the credit card as part of the intake process.
+You will be responsible for the whole amount of the session.
+This can be paid through Zelle or Venmo.

 There are many reasons a client no longer wants to attend therapy and "termination" from therapy is a normal and expected process that comes ideally when you've reached your goals and developed more tools to help you cope in life.